NU8B/Vbot/research-paper/math_in_animation.md

 4. Transforming output ranges to fit parameter requirements
 5. Layering multiple sine waves for complex movements

 This mathematical approach creates animations that feel organic rather than robotic, with coordinated yet slightly varied movements across all parts of the character model.
+By avoiding binary movement and embracing continuous functions, we achieve characters that appear alive and responsive rather than mechanical and programmed.